roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-02 ****** byLifeisgood21© "Turn around again slut."
+"Turn around again slut."
 I told her.
 Vic didn't hesitate at all and immediately turn to face us with her tits still hanging out.
 She took the opportunity and sipped her drink again.
 I grabbed bottom of her dress again this time at the front and lifted it up so that her dress slid up to her waist back and front.
 I stroked her pussy and made her spread her legs so we had a better view.

  "Fuck me!
 Look at that bald little cunt!"
 Tyler hooted, "That is once juicy looking cunt you have there slut!"